 “I’m mad.
 I don’t know why.
 Sometimes I wake up mad; other days it creeps up on me.
 I don’t like it.
 It doesn’t feel good.
 I wish I wasn’t so mad, but I am.
 I can’t help it.”

 “Every day is a prison, trapped inside this changing body, repeating the same day over and over.
 My whole life is made up of things I have to do, not things I want to do.
-Tests, quizzes, reading assignments, papers, group projects — I spend the entire day with people I am forced to be with: teenagers who feel just as messed up as me.”
+Tests, quizzes, reading assignments, papers, group projects.
+I spend the entire day with people I am forced to be with: teenagers who feel just as messed up as me.”

 “My whole life has become ‘I don’t want to…’ I don’t want to wake up.
 I don’t want to go to bed.
 I don’t want to go to school.
 I don’t want to…I don’t want to…I don’t want to.”

-“I can’t think of a single thing that I want to do — except sleep.
-It’s the only time I’m not stressing, the only time I’m not worried, the only time I’m not upset.”
+“I can’t think of a single thing that I want to do except sleep.
+It’s the only time I’m not stressing, the only time I’m not worried, and the only time I’m not upset.”

-“Sometimes I hide in my room and binge watch Netflix, YouTube, or mindless videos over and over, because I can’t stand to be with my own thoughts.
+“Sometimes I hide in my room and binge watch Netflix, YouTube, or mindless videos over and over because I can’t stand to be with my own thoughts.
 I’m distracting myself from me.
 Does that sound crazy?”

 “I know that you’re mad at me.
 I can’t blame you.
 I stopped talking to you.
 Sometimes I say such mean things to you, horrible things.
 I blame you, curse at you, push you away.
 Sometimes I break things, because I feel broken inside.”

 “It wasn’t always this way.
 When I look at old photos of me in elementary school, I see a little kid who was so happy all the time.
-A little kid who loved to dance and sing, who loved to be silly, who didn’t care what people thought.
+A little kid who loved to dance and sing, who loved to be silly, and who didn’t care what people thought.
 I feel like that little kid is dead.”

 “I’m going to tell you something now that’s hard to say.
 Please listen, because I really mean it: Don’t give up on me.
 Don’t hate me back.
 I need you to be stronger than me.
 I need you to be my parent, even though I say I don’t want one.
 I need you to be more patient than I can be, more understanding, more accepting.
 Even when I am yelling at you, even when I tell you that I hate you, I still need you to love me.”